FindMySchool LogoFindMySchool

 Millom School was judged Good at its most recent inspection (May 2022), including Good sixth form provision.
 The inspection narrative emphasises that most pupils feel safe and supported, and that leaders have high expectations.
 Outcomes data suggests GCSE and A-level performance sits below England average on several measures, so “good” here is likely to mean a secure, relationship-based school with a broad offer rather than an exam-outcomes specialist.

 Year 7 applications are coordinated through Cumberland Council’s secondary transfer process.
-For September 2026 entry, the published application window opened on 03 September 2025 and closed on 31 October 2025, with offers issued on 02 March 2026.
+For Year 7 entry in September 2027 in Cumberland, applications close on 31 October 2026, with offers issued on 1 March 2027.
 For future years, the pattern is usually similar, but families should always check the council timetable for the relevant entry year.

-In the most recent dataset, Millom’s Attainment 8 score is 41.2 and Progress 8 is -0.28, indicating below-average progress compared with pupils nationally with similar starting points.
-The school’s GCSE outcomes are ranked 3,185th in England in the FindMySchool ranking system, placing it below England average overall in that dataset.
+Millom’s Attainment 8 score is 44.9 and Progress 8 is -0.28, indicating below-average progress compared with pupils nationally with similar starting points.
+The school’s GCSE outcomes are ranked 2,765th of 3,895 schools in England in the FindMySchool ranking system, placing it in the lower half nationally on that measure.

 Millom’s published sixth form requirement is at least five GCSEs at grade 4 or above, including at least a grade 4 in English or Maths.
 The school also states that students may resit English or Maths in Year 12 if they have not achieved a grade 4 in both.